Tools4ever-NIM/NIM-App-NIM-AuditApp/README.md

     * Select an account from a list of objects in the audit log, then review the attribute and group changes
 * Recent Logs
     * See all the recent attribute and group logs from the last 24 hours
+* Actor Logs
+	* See all changes by specific actor for last 30 days

 # Screenshots
 Person Logging